uadmin/uadmin/docs/tutorial/part8.rst

         // Assigns a map as a string of interface to store any types of values results := []map[string]interface{}{}

         // Fetches the ID of todo in the first parameter, second parameter as
         // false to sort in descending order, offset to 0 as a starting index
         // point in the third parameter, set the limit value to 5 to return
         // five data in the fourth parameter, calls the model in the fifth
-        // parameter, query interface is filter in the sixth parameter, and
+        // parameter, and set the query and args interface as empty string
-        // valueList is the argument called that can be used in the execution
-        // process as the last parameter.
-        uadmin.AdminPage("id", false, 0, 5, &todo, filter, valueList)
+        // that means it will fetch the id of the model itself uadmin.AdminPage("id", false, 0, 5, &todo, "")

         // Loop to fetch the record of todo for i := range todo {